revodatanl/vibe-coding-asset-bundle-template/README.md

-# Revo Vibe Code Asset Bundle Template
+# RevoData Vibe Code Asset Bundle Template for DLT

-A template repository for creating Databricks Asset Bundles (DAB) projects with Vibe Coding support.
-This template provides a basic foundation for developing, deploying, and managing Databricks assets using the Asset Bundle framework, enriched with either [Cursor Rules](https://docs.cursor.com/context/rules) or [Conintue.dev rules](https://docs.continue.dev/customize/deep-dives/rules).
+In today's fast-paced data engineering landscape, AI coding assistants are dramatically accelerating development cycles.
+Collaborating with AI is no longer just a luxury—it's becoming essential for teams that need to deliver robust Databricks solutions at scale.

+However, tools like Cursor or Continue.dev often struggle to keep pace with Databricks' rapid release schedule, as the underlying models aren't trained and thus aware of the latest feature sets.
+This template bridges that gap by combining custom AI coding rules derived from current Databricks documentation with the power of Databricks Asset Bundles (DAB).

+Whether you're building new data pipelines, implementing advanced transformations, or orchestrating comprehensive workflows, this template provides the foundation to accomplish it all with increased speed and effectiveness.
+We support both [Cursor Rules](https://docs.cursor.com/context/rules) and [Conintue.dev rules](https://docs.continue.dev/customize/deep-dives/rules).

 ## Getting Started